SoftwareAG/c8y-docs/content/reference/rest-implementation-bundle/http-usage.md

 #### JWT token authentication

 Cumulocity IoT supports [JWT token](https://en.wikipedia.org/wiki/JSON_Web_Token) authentication.

+>**Info:** The JWT token authentication described in this section is deprecated but will continue to be supported until further notice.
+We recommend to use the O-Auth authentication grant instead (see next section).

 The HTTP header must include:

 	Authorization: Bearer <<Base64 encoded JWT token>>